Hello, and welcome to the family!

 - How to be prepared for a psychological emergency.

-- Therapy is a very helpful tool for many people with bipolar disorder, here are some notes on how to find the right therapist.
+- Therapy is a very helpful tool for many people with bipolar disorder, here are some notes on how to find the right therapist for you.

 - Some tips on how to go about adding supplements to your diet, if interested.